mwrnd/innova2_flex_xcku15p_notes/README.md

 ### Install Vivado or Vivado Lab Edition

 Vivado is not strictly required on the system with the Innova-2.
 A seperate computer with Vivado can be used for development and JTAG.
-However, if you intend to use any of Xilinx's [Accelerator Projects](https://www.xilinx.com/products/design-tools/vitis/vitis-ai.html), they require the [Xilinx Runtime XRT](https://xilinx.github.io/XRT/2021.2/html/index.html) which requires Vitis, which requires Vivado.
+However, if you intend to develop with any of Xilinx's [Accelerator Projects](https://www.xilinx.com/products/design-tools/vitis/vitis-ai.html), they require the [Xilinx Runtime XRT](https://xilinx.github.io/XRT/2021.2/html/index.html) which requires Vitis, which requires Vivado.

 Create a symbolic link for `gmake` which Vivado requires but Ubuntu already includes as `make`.
 ```Shell